kshamaakumar/Forest-Fire-Prediction/README.md

 Part 3: Deploy the app on Heroku

-* Created as part of learning/completing the udemy course "Data Science Mega-Course: #Build {60-Projects In 60-Days}"
+Note: Created as part of learning/completing the udemy course "Data Science Mega-Course: #Build {60-Projects In 60-Days}"